fastats/learning/performance/2017_06_performance_basics/readme.md

 style architectures (e.g. ARM, MIPS, SPARC) tend to have more general-purpose registers.
 One could argue that having fewer registers makes writing assembly code by hand a bit harder.
 (Actually, AMD doubled the number of general-purpose registers with x86\_64 from 8 to 16 [reference](https://en.wikipedia.org/wiki/X86-64#Architectural_features)).
+On the other hand, CISC instruction sets provide much more complex, expressive instructions that can take many clock cycles and mix addressing modes.

 It should be obvious from this how to translate a Java-/C++-style for-loop into assembly code.